FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/Levee Tool Walls.rst

 3. Fill the Walls dialog
-   box and click with the appropriate layers and click *Add Walls to User Levee Lines*.
+   box and click with the appropriate layers and click Add Walls to User Levee Lines.

-4. If other levees already exist, check the *Add these walls to current User Levee Lines layer*.
+4. If other levees already exist, check the Add these walls to current User Levee Lines layer.

 .. image:: ../img/Walls/walls5.png